 AI for customer service

-Used a customer self-service portal lately?
+Have you used a customer self-service portal lately?
 Maybe you were surprised at how relevant (or maybe irrelevant) the experience was.
-The best adopt AI search to use both behavioral data and historical data to customize results for customers, especially taking into account products or services they might have.
+The best customer self-service applications adopt AI search to use both behavioral data and historical data to customize results for customers, especially taking into account products or services they might have.

-And AI search can extend the much-desired customer recognition into the assisted support side of things.
-This can look like the customer service agent already knowing about your issue, product, and recent history.
+And AI search can extend customer recognition into the assisted-support side of things.
+A customer service agent that already knows about your issue, product, and recent history, for example.
 Rather than asking you to repeat yourself, or transferring you to another agent, they’re quickly solving your issue on the spot.

 With AI, this level of proactive support is possible, both for customer self service and agent-assisted interactions.